 noun (plural same)

-1A ballet step in three beats, with a circular movement of the right leg on the second beat.
+1A ballet step in three beats, with a circular movement of the front leg on the second beat.

 - When she does her pas de basque she doesn't peel her foot off the floor in the back.